Skip to main content

 Private Loans

 Another option for funding is private loans.
-Learn more about private loans here.
+To learn about private loans and view our preferred lender list, click here.

 Scholarships

-The Office of Admission has scholarships for entering students whose admissions qualifications demonstrate a potential for superior academic performance.
-If you were awarded a scholarship, you received notification directly from the Office of Admission with your acceptance.
+As noted above, the Office of Admission has scholarships for entering students whose admissions qualifications demonstrate a potential for superior academic performance.
+No separate application is required.
+If you are awarded a scholarship, you will receive notification directly from the Office of Admission with your acceptance.
 This scholarship is coordinated with other financial assistance to ensure that your total award does not exceed your cost of attendance.

 Another option is scholarships outside of Quinnipiac Law.
 Many organizations have funds available for law students!
 You can search for outside scholarships through sites like those listed on the AccessLex Law School Scholarship Databank.
 You can also check LSAC.org and local organizations such as Bar Associations as they may list some scholarship opportunities.
 When you become a student here, we also post scholarship opportunities in The Docket, our weekly law school newsletter.